Identity Access Management (IAM)

 is -

-, the login user object will be returned.
+, the logged-in user's object will be returned.

 Please note that the password

-field can only be updated by an admin user.
-For more about changing password, please refer to Authentication.
+field can only be updated by an admin.
+For password change instructions, see Authentication.

-Please note that there should be at least a superuser in the system.
-When you try to remove last superuser, we will throw a validation error.
+There must always be at least one superuser in the system.
+Attempting to remove the last superuser will result in a validation error.

 Group management